 A: A pasted-on second-season opening.

-These "re-themed" episodes were prepared for airing in the summer of
+These "re-themed" episodes were prepared for airing in the

 as summer repeats; the producers wanted to have what?